top of page

 8742 Workers Comp Code 2021.png

-8742 Salesperson or Collectors - Outside is definitely another confusing code along with 8810 workers comp code.
-We know this by the number of times our phone rings due to a reclassification or dispute involving this code.
+8742 Salesperson or Collectors - Outside is definitely another confusing work comp class code along with 8810 workers comp code.
+We know this by the number of times our phone rings due to a reclassification or dispute involving these work comp class codes

 A key factor in the application of this code is that the job duties almost always must be performed off-site.